cweigandt/recipe-website/README.md

 ## Database

 The following is the structure of the database hosted on firecloud.
-The only setup you would have to do is create the `global` collection manually.
+The only setup you would have to do is create the `global` and `users` collections manually.
 You can then upload any recipes you want and they should be added to the `recipes` collection with the following format.

+_Note: There is no UI for creating users.
+Only for signing in.
+This was on purpose as I didn't need to add anyone else.
+However if you are re-using this repo, you will need to populate the `users` collection and hash your own passwords.
+See https://www.npmjs.com/package/bcrypt_

 ```cpp
 global